vNemetz/vNemetz/README.md

 ## Software Engineer | Computer Engineering Undergraduate

-<br> 💬 My name is Vinícius Nemetz Grabovski, I'm a Software Engineer & a Computer Engineering undergraduate at UTFPR (Technological Federal University of Paraná), Brazil.
+<br> 💬 My name is Vinícius Nemetz Grabovski, I'm a Software Engineer & Computer Engineering undergraduate at UTFPR (Technological Federal University of Paraná), Brazil.
 <br> 🌱 I've developed several projects in the last years using the most recent technologies in the market.
 <br> ⚡ I have a solid base in programming, data structures and algorithms.
 <br> 🤠 I've been programming in OOP, procedimental and functional paradigms.